eclipse-uprotocol/up-streamer-rust/README.md

 ### Usage

 After following along with the [cargo docs](#generating-cargo-docs-locally) generated to add all your forwarding rules, you'll then need to keep the instantiated `UStreamer` around and then pause the main thread, so it will not exit, while the routing happens in the background threads spun up.

+## Getting Started as a Zenoh plugin

+Follow the steps under up-linux-streamer-plugin to obtain a `zenohd` Zenoh Router which is compatible and deploy.

 ## Implementation Status